 Queer Sexual Health & Resources

 For many of us, the kind of sex education we had when we were younger was not queer or trans inclusive.
 For example, we may have only learned about condoms in relation to preventing pregnancy in the context of heterosexual sex.
-But pregnancy prevention might also apply to trans men, and there are many other sexual barriers, including gloves and dental dams, both in latex and non-latex options.
-It is sometimes hard to find information on how or why to use gloves and how to use (and where to buy) dental dams.
+But pregnancy prevention might also apply to trans men, and there are many sexual health risks that can be avoided through communicating and testing as well as barrier use such as condoms, gloves, and dental dams.

-Pink & White Productions encourages models to have hot, safe sex.
+CrashPad encourages models to have hot, safe sex.
 We supply several different kinds of safer sex barriers and lubricants, and can provide specific brands at request for models.
-We generally don’t cut out lube and barrier application from our movies, showing the mechanics of how safer sex is practiced, what it’s like to put on gloves, take a break to apply lube, and other actions that can make sex safe and fun.
+We generally don’t edit out lube or barrier application from our movies, instead we include the mechanics of how safer sex is practiced, what it’s like to put on gloves, take a break to apply lube, communicate consent, and other actions that make sex more safe and fun.
 Performers take responsibility for their sexual health, and we strive to provide as many options as we can, whether they choose to get tested, use barriers, have low-risk sex, or a combination.
-Please note that people may use different names for their sexual anatomy than the words used on this page, we’ll try to use commonly understood vocabulary, and will commit to keeping this page updated as we go.
+Please note that people may use different names for their sexual anatomy than the words used on this page, we’ll try to use commonly understood vocabulary, and will commit to keeping this page updated as best we can.

 QUEER SEX HEALTH QUICKIE